Frequently Asked Questions

 Yes — when a new tenancy begins with a new tenant, you can set the rent at whatever figure both parties agree.
 The once-per-year restriction and Section 13 process apply during an existing tenancy, not at the point of creating a new one with a different tenant.
 There is no cap on the rent you can advertise or agree for a new tenancy, provided you are not running a bidding process above the advertised figure.

 The formal process: (1) Tenant submits a written pet request.
-(2) Within 42 days you must respond with consent, refusal with specific stated reasons, or a request for further information (which pauses the 42-day clock).
-If you do not respond within 42 days, the law treats your silence as consent.
-You may make approval conditional on the tenant taking out pet damage insurance.
+(2) Within 28 days you must respond in writing with consent, refusal with specific stated reasons, or a request for further information (which pauses the 28-day clock).
+Failure to respond within 28 days is a breach of the landlord's obligation but does not automatically grant consent.
 You cannot charge a separate pet deposit — the standard deposit rules and caps apply regardless of whether a pet is present.

 Reasonable grounds for refusal include: the property's own head lease or superior lease prohibits pets; the specific animal is clearly unsuitable for the property (e.g. a large dog in a very small flat with no garden); a documented allergy condition of a planned future resident; or the property's design makes keeping the specific animal impractical.
 A general preference not to allow pets, or a concern about wear and tear alone, is not a valid reason for refusal under the new rules.

 The Decent Homes Standard is the minimum quality benchmark long applied to social housing.
-Under Phase 3 of the Renters' Rights Act, it will be extended to all private rented homes in England from around 2035.
+Under Phase 3 of the Renters' Rights Act, it will be extended to all private rented homes in England — Phase 3 commencement is TBC subject to consultation, expected late 2026 / 2027+.
 To meet the standard, a property must be: free from Category 1 hazards under the Housing Health and Safety Rating System (HHSRS); in a reasonable state of repair; equipped with reasonably modern facilities; and provide adequate thermal comfort.
 Landlords with older stock should begin auditing properties proactively.

 Local authorities have enhanced enforcement powers to compel landlords to bring properties up to standard.
 This can include serving improvement notices, prohibition orders preventing letting until repairs are made, and civil penalties.
-The Decent Homes Standard becomes formally enforceable from around 2035, but the underlying HHSRS hazard framework — which overlaps significantly — is enforceable right now.
+The Decent Homes Standard for the private rented sector is expected to become enforceable in Phase 3 (late 2026 / 2027+, subject to consultation), but the underlying HHSRS hazard framework — which overlaps significantly — is enforceable right now.
 Responding promptly to hazard reports is essential to avoid enforcement action.

-Yes.
-Under Awaab's Law, a tenant can apply to court if you fail to investigate or repair hazards within the statutory timeframes.
-In addition, tenants can use the new Private Rented Sector Ombudsman for certain repair-related disputes without going to court.
-Landlords who fail to respond to hazard reports also risk enforcement action from the local authority, civil penalties, and — in the most serious cases — potential civil liability claims if a tenant suffers injury or ill-health as a result.
+Yes — under existing law.
+Under Section 11 of the Landlord and Tenant Act 1985 and the Homes (Fitness for Human Habitation) Act 2018, tenants can already take landlords to court for failure to keep the property in repair or fit for human habitation.
+When Awaab's Law is extended to the PRS (commencement TBC, most likely 2027), it will add further statutory timeframes and enforcement rights.
+Tenants can also use the new Private Rented Sector Ombudsman for certain repair-related disputes without going to court.
+Landlords who fail to respond to hazard reports risk enforcement action from the local authority, civil penalties, and potential civil liability claims if a tenant suffers injury or ill-health as a result.

 The Private Rented Sector Landlord Database — commonly referred to as the Property Portal — is a new government-backed register of all private landlords and their rental properties in England.
 All landlords must register themselves and each property they let.
 Tenants can check their landlord's registration status online.
 Local authorities use the database to target enforcement action against non-compliant landlords.
 It is expected to launch in Phase 2, late 2026.